-3.1.
+4.2.
 Warping

 When projecting the view frustum into the shadow map, it becomes apparent that higher sampling densities are required near the viewpoint and lower sampling densities far from the viewpoint.
-In some cases, it is possible to apply a single transformation to the scene before projecting it into the shadow map such that the sampling densities are globally changed in a useful way.
-In the original algorithms, warping was applied to a single shadow map, however later on it has been combined with partitioning algorithms to further improve sampling rates (see Section 3.2 and 3.3).
+In some cases, it is possible to apply a single transformation to the scene before projecting it into the shadow map such that the sampling densities are globally changed in a useful way (see Figure 8).
+In the original algorithms, warping was applied to a single shadow map, however later on it has been combined with partitioning algorithms to further improve sampling rates (see Sections 4.3 and 4.4).